 The simple answer is, no, it's illegal to drive without an MOT.
 If your vehicle is more than three years old, you can't drive without an MOT unless you are driving to a pre-booked test at an authorised test centre.
 If you're hoping to use this as an excuse and you're caught on the way to work, be warned.
 You'll need proof of your appointment if stopped, otherwise you'll face the same penalties as everyone else.

-Is my car or van insurance valid without an MOT?
+Is my van insurance valid without an MOT?

 When does my new vehicle need an MOT?